knightzac19/PHP-ArkData/README.md

 * All
     * Steam will load 400ish profiles in about 4.8s.
 Not much I can do about that other than look into more Async commands, but it's doing about 100 a second.
-    * SSH is taking on average about 11 seconds to connect,zip,download, and process files.
+    * SSH is taking on average about 11 (3-5 seconds over LAN) seconds to connect,zip,download, and process files.
         * This might go faster once I implement Async for processing player files.
     * Warnings/Errors have not been fully implemented so you might get invalid results if you provide bad variables.
 * Windows